qpdf/qpdf/manual/cli.rst

    .. help: don't try different password encodings

-      Suppress qpdf's behavior of attempting different encodings of a password that contains non-ASCII Unicode characters if the first attempt doesn't succeed.
+      Suppress qpdf's usual behavior of attempting different encodings of a password that contains non-ASCII Unicode characters if the first attempt doesn't succeed.

    Ordinarily, qpdf attempts to automatically compensate for passwords encoded with the wrong character encoding.
 This option suppresses